Niklan/contact_tools/README.md

 Features:

  * AJAX support for contact forms on demand.
- * Service to easily call the contact form w/ and w/o AJAX support, generate the link, which opens form in modal window w/ and w/o AJAX.
+ * [Service][Service documentation] to easily call the contact form w/ and w/o AJAX support, generate the link, which opens form in modal window w/ and w/o AJAX.
- * Text filter which allows to create simple links with modal form support.
+ * [Text filter] which allows to create simple links with modal form support.
- * Twig functions to easy embed modal links or whole form in the template.
+ * [Twig functions] to easy embed modal links or whole form in the template.
- * Hooks to modify data on every step.
+ * [Hooks] to modify data on every step.

  * For a full description of the module, visit the project page: https://www.drupal.org/project/contact_tools